RedisJSON/RedisJSON/README.md

 * Alpha quality
 * AOF rewrite will fail for documents with serialization over 0.5GB?
 * Searching for object keys is O(N)
+* Unicode should be totally unsupported and is definitely untested

 ## Building the module library

+### Linux

 Prerequirements:

-* devtools
-* cmake
+* The `build-essential` and `cmake` packages: `apt-get install build-essential cmake`
-* rejson repository (e.g. `git clone https://github.com/RedisLabsModules/rejson.git`)
+* The ReJSON repository: `git clone https://github.com/RedisLabsModules/rejson.git`

-Assuming that the repository's directory is at `~/rejson`, navigate to it and run the script `bootstrap.sh` followed by `cmake`.
-This should look something like:
+This module employs standard CMake tooling.
+Assuming that the repository's directory is at `~/rejson`, navigate to it and run the script [`bootstrap.sh`](bootstrap.sh) followed by `cmake`.
+The output should look something like:

 ```
 ~/rejson$ ./bootstrap.sh